DustCar/UE5SimpleShooter/README.md

 ![UE5_Cpp_LearnCpp_MakeVideoGames_Cert](https://github.com/user-attachments/assets/c14fa1f7-4439-4bfb-b6c3-fae4672133a6)

 In this course, I had to create multiple projects with increasing complexity after each project completion.
-Each project had its own topics it focused on (which I list out under [Course Takeaways](#Project-Takeaways)) and somewhat built upon the previous.
+Each project had its own topics it focused on (which I list out under [Project Takeaways](#Project-Takeaways)) and somewhat built upon the previous.
 This project was the last project of the course and is a simple third-person shooter game that includes AI enemies, simple movement with jumping, simple movement and aiming animations, simple gun FX, a HUD, controller support, and a simple elimination gamemode.

 **After I completed the course, I added a few slight additions as part of a challenge set by the instructor and as part of what I wanted to add to the last project in the course, which is this project.
 Those additions including:**
 - Setting up a gun class for ease of creating different weapons